 Conformal Coating Means Even Coverage Everywhere

 Parylene doesn’t conduct electricity, which is very important for a film that coats and separates conductive areas on electronics.
 Parylene makes a fantastic electrical insulator, a.k.a. dielectric, coating since it coats every surface on a product with uniform thickness.
 Conformal coatings aren’t supposed to be used as the primary means of electrical insulation, but they can supplement other forms of insulation and isolate electrical ground from active traces and pins.
 The lack of pinholes and other point defects helps parylene prevent arcing.
-An example of how parylene deposits is shown in Figure 1.
+Parylene is deposited with a unique vapor deposition process, an example of how parylene deposits is shown in Figure 1.

 A coating with variable thicknesses on an electronics assembly that is running at high voltage may have a greater risk of failure if the device is operating near the dielectric breakdown voltage of the coating.
 At the breakdown voltage, the coating essentially undergoes a complete failure and any insulative properties are left negligible or lost completely.